 Sequencing of amplicons

-Sequencing of the ITS product will allows the distinction between P. citriasiana and P. citricarpa and P. paracitricarpa.
+Sequencing of the ITS product will allow for the distinction between P. citriasiana and P. citricarpa and P. paracitricarpa.
 From the amplified product 5 ul are run on a 1.5% agarose gel to check for positive test reactions.
 The remaining 45 μl from positive test reactions is purified using a suitable PCR purification kit, following the manufacturer’s instructions.
 Sequencing reactions are performed with the forward primer GCN and reverse primer GCMR.

 4.2.1.3 Essential procedural information